biocommons/hgvs/docs/getting_help.rst

 Just kidding.

-While hgvs is well-tested and has been used by many groups for several years, bugs, unexpected behaviors, and usages questions occur.
+While hgvs is well-tested and has been used by many groups for several years, bugs, unexpected behaviors, and other questions occur.
-Fortunately, there's now a small community of people who can help.
+Fortunately, there's a small community of people who can help.

 If you need help, please read the following sources first.
 Then, if you've still got a question, post to one of them.

 If you have questions about the `Variation Nomenclature Recommendations <http://varnomen.hgvs.org/>`_, consider posting your